 Your balcony railing is the most important design element of your space.
 It is obviously necessary for safety reasons, but that doesn’t mean it can’t be beautiful.
 You can achieve several different design aesthetics based on the materials and design details you choose.
 These choices can define the design style of your balcony.

 Wrought Iron Railing

-Wrought iron balcony railing is common choice that gives your home traditional elegance that is similar to old buildings in European cities.
+Wrought iron balcony railing paired with a wrought iron spiral staircase is a common choice that gives your home traditional elegance that is similar to old buildings in European cities.
 It has the flexibility of adding ornate details such as stylized spindles, like the ones above.
 It can also have the simplicity of standard tube banisters to create a classic look.
 If you’re looking for an even more ornate design, you can add gold embellishments.

 Modern balconies utilize clear glass walls like the one pictures above.
 These walls give you the security of railing but keep your views uninterrupted.
 With the emergence of minimalist lifestyles, the sleekness of a clear glass walls is becoming increasingly popular.
 Cable railings are also commonly used in these balconies.